dustinpfister/blog_posts/_posts/vuejs-extend.md

 layout: post
 categories: vuejs
 id: 439
-updated: 2019-05-09 13:14:56
+updated: 2019-05-09 13:23:58
-version: 1.0
+version: 1.1
 ---

-The vue extend method can be used to extend the base Vue class.
+The [vue extend](https://vuejs.org/v2/api/#Vue-extend) method can be used to extend the base Vue class constructor function.

 <!-- more -->